skupperproject/skupper-example-hello-world/README.md

 Introducing Skupper into each namespace allows us to create a virtual application network that can connect services in different clusters.
-Any service exposed on the application network is represented as a local service in all of the connected namespaces.
+Any service exposed on the application network is represented as a local service in all of the linked namespaces.

 The backend service is located in `east`, but the frontend service in `west` can "see" it as if it were local.
 When the frontend